ava-labs/hypersdk/cmd/hypersdk-cli/README.md

 ## Notes

-- The `balance` command is not currently implemented due to the lack of a standardized balance RPC method at the HyperSDK level.
-- The `maxFee` for transactions is currently hardcoded to 1,000,000.
 - Only flat actions are supported.
 Arrays, slices, embedded structs, maps, and struct fields are not supported.
 - The CLI supports ED25519 keys only.
 - If `--data` is supplied or JSON output is selected, the CLI will not ask for action arguments interactively.

+## Known Issues

+- The `balance` command is not currently implemented due to the lack of a standardized balance RPC method at the HyperSDK level.
+- The `maxFee` for transactions is currently hardcoded to 1,000,000.
+- The `key set` and `endpoint set` commands use a nested command structure which adds unnecessary complexity for a small CLI tool.
+A flatter command structure would be more appropriate.